Last Updated: Dec 22, 2022

 Here’s a little trick to comfort your tired legs:

-Take some warm water in a bucket or tub, add some salt to it, and then soak your legs into it.
+Take some warm water in a bucket or tub, add some salt to it, and then soak your legs in it.
 Keep them down for some time.
 Believe me; you’ll feel much better.

 Also, washing your face can give you a fresh feeling.